-What makes it party-ready: This poke bowl is a great meal for a summertime gathering on a hot day—it feels so light and refreshing, but still really special.
-For a girls night, I love to set out all the ingredients and let everyone build their own bowls.
-Not only is it a fun way to get people interacting, it also allows vegetarians or guests with other dietary restrictions to pick and choose their ingredients.
+What makes it party-ready: This poke bowl is a great meal for a summertime gathering on a hot day.
+It feels so light and refreshing, but still really special.
+For a girls’ night, I love to set out all the ingredients and let everyone build their own bowls.
+Not only is it a fun way to get people interacting, but it also allows guests with other dietary restrictions to pick and choose their ingredients.

 Make it a feast: One of the beautiful things about this dish is that it’s truly a complete meal in a bowl.
 The only thing I’d add is refreshing scoops of mango sorbet (or mango-basil ice cream) for dessert!

-What makes it party-ready: I make this one when my mother-in-law comes over since she loves pork tenderloin and this one is just really perfect with a double dose of carrots: both roasted, and puréed into a pesto.
-It’s a great one to make outside on the grill, but in the cooler months you can also roast it all in the oven.
-Pork tenderloin is one of those cuts of meat that is made for serving a crowd: you could easily scale this recipe up depending on your guest count, then slice it up and arrange on a big gorgeous family-style platter.
+What makes it party-ready: I make this one when my mother-in-law comes over since she loves pork tenderloin.
+This dish is perfect with a double dose of carrots.
+It’s a great one to make outside on the grill, but in the cooler months, you can also roast it all in the oven.
+Pork tenderloin is one of those cuts of meat that is made for serving a crowd.
+You could easily scale this recipe depending on your guest count, then slice it up and arrange on a big family-style platter.

 Make it a feast: The carrots are a super satisfying side dish on their own, and the pesto adds richness and flavor, so you’re almost already in feast territory with just this recipe.
 For a dinner party, I’d add some herb-roasted potatoes or a simple kale salad.

-What makes it party-ready: This is one of those super satisfying one-pan recipes that feels way fancier than it really is.
-And in my experience, salmon is one of the most universally-loved fish dishes, so it’s a pretty safe bet that your guests will love it.
+What makes it party-ready: This is one of those super satisfying one-pan recipes that feels way fancier than it is.
+And in my experience, salmon is one of the most universally-loved fish dishes.
 And it’s foolproof!
 Baking the salmon with the vegetables and lemon slices yields a perfectly tender and flavorful fish every time, since the veggies release their juices to create their own flavorful sauce.

 Make it a feast: